ember-learn/ember-jsonapi-docs/README.md

 ## To Generate docs for a specific project and/or version for development
-You can do this by passing `--project ember/ember-data --version 2.11.1` as an argument to the index script. e.g., `yarn start -- --project ember --version 2.11.0`
+You can do this by passing `--project ember/ember-data --version 2.11.1` as an argument to the index script. e.g., `yarn start -- --project ember --version 2.11.0`.
+Setting `export SKIP_S3_SYNC=yes` will stop the generator from syncing existing docs from s3 in the beginning.